SiddharthCA96/DSA_SE/frontend/README.md

 # React + Vite
 # BACKEND
 - Setup the server
-- created the monodb schema
+- created the mongodb schema
+- Signin,Signup,updateinfo,getuser routes done
+- Upon signin we will send token back to the user and we will use this in middleware
+-